fossix/fossix.github.io/content/posts/2013-07-29-assembly-programming-intro.md

 ---
 layout: post
 title: Intro To Assembly Programming From A Dummy
-excerpt: "Developing an Android app was never easy before, we need to know Java, after the introduction of ASE, we need to know Python, now, its child's play, just putting the pieces of a puzzle together."
+summary: "Developing an Android app was never easy before, we need to know Java, after the introduction of ASE, we need to know Python, now, its child's play, just putting the pieces of a puzzle together."
 categories: articles
 tags: [c, asm]
 comments: true